Garna Greater Arkansas River Nature Association - Education, stewardship, river ecosystem volunteering - garna logo

 Monitoring Use in the Digital Age

-In the 14 years since the Friends have been patrolling and monitoring, a large amount of information has been gathered concerning condition of the area’s natural resources and the location and changes in its roads, camping sites and areas of special concern.
-It has been a challenge to keep track of all this in ways that can easily be updated and shared with partner agencies.
-Over the past year we have been gradually entering our information on platforms like Google Earth which allow us – and our agency partners – to quickly see exactly where things are occurring and where corrections in management may be needed.
-This is a work in progress but currently we are working to accurately portray all the official system routes, spur roads, trailheads, private lands, motorized and non-motorized trails, special features and camping sites.
+Over 14 years, the Friends gathered extensive data on the area's natural resources, roads, campsites, and areas of special concern.
+Keeping track of this information for updates and sharing with partner agencies proved challenging.
+This past year, we've begun using platforms like Google Earth to visualize the data.
+This allows us and our partners to quickly see issues and areas needing management adjustments.
+We're currently working on accurately mapping all official system routes, spur roads, trailheads, private lands, motorized and non-motorized trails, special features and camping sites.
 Here’s one example of a layer of information we can display: all the known 220+ camping sites.

 Midland Bicycle Trail Signs Refreshed